Service Properties Trust (SVC)

 Christopher J. Bilotto, President and Chief Executive Officer

-Brian Donley, Treasurer and Chief Financial Officer
+Brian Donley, Chief Financial Officer and Treasurer

-Mr. Donley has served as Chief Financial Officer and Treasurer of Service Properties Trust since 2019.
-He is also a Senior Vice President of The RMR Group and Chief Financial Officer and Treasurer of Office Properties Income Trust.
-Mr. Donley has over 25 years of commercial real estate experience, including expertise in corporate finance, mergers and acquisitions, and capital market transactions.
-He has held various finance and accounting leadership roles at RMR since 1997 and previously served as Chief Financial Officer and Treasurer of Industrial Logistics Properties Trust.
-Mr. Donley is a Certified Public Accountant.
+Brian Donley has served as Chief Financial Officer and Treasurer of Service Properties Trust (SVC) since 2019.
+He is also a Senior Vice President of The RMR Group.
+Mr. Donley brings over 25 years of experience in REIT finance and accounting and is a Certified Public Accountant.
+He has held various finance and accounting leadership roles at RMR since 1997.
+Additionally, Mr. Donley has served as Chief Financial Officer and Treasurer of Office Properties Income Trust (OPI) since October 2023, and previously held the same roles for Industrial Logistics Properties Trust (ILPT) from October 2022 to September 2023 and Seven Hills Realty Trust (SEVN) from 2019 to 2021.

 Jesse Abair, Vice President